Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 This key figure shows what proportion of the available capacity is required to meet the forecast demand.
 It helps to plan capacity utilization and ensure that sufficient resources are available to meet the expected demand.

-What Forecast Methods are there?
+What forecasting methods are there?

-Choosing the right forecast method depends on various factors, including the available data, the complexity of the process to be forecast and the accuracy requirements.
-It often makes sense to combine several methods in order to improve the accuracy of the forecast.
+There are numerous forecasting methods that can be used depending on the objective and data available.
+Selecting the right forecasting method depends on various factors, including the available data, the complexity of the process to be forecasted, and the accuracy requirements.
+It often makes sense to combine several methods to improve forecasting accuracy.

 Seasonal Methods